cityofballarat/data-quality/README.md

 - No commas
     - E.g. "1000" instead of "1,000"
 - No units of measurement
-    - Units should be in metadata instead
+    - Units should be in metadata only
 - Express as full number where possible
     - If rounded, indicate in metadata
     - E.g. "1200000" instead of "1.2" (million)